jacobyu-dev/pip_gitvcs/README.md

 # pip_gitvcs
-This is a python package for testing package releasing It print string with input paramter.
+This is a python package for testing package releasing.

+It print string with input paramter.

 ## Installation